 The first step is to round up all your offices and claim them.
 I recommend the business owner takes administrative control of each location and keeps them organized inside Google My Business.
 You can later assign managing rights to other agents if you’d like.

 Each office location is likely already listed on Google, without you even lifting a finger.
-Google, like all the major search engines, work with data aggregators to collect local business information from public directories.
+Google, like all the major search engines, works with data aggregators to collect local business information from public directories.
 Yet simply being listed isn’t enough.
-You need to claim each listing to optimize your likelihood of becoming discovered online, and to make sure your information is accurate.
+You need to claim each listing to optimize your likelihood of becoming discovered online and to make sure your information is accurate.

-Google makes it simple for business owners claim /add their business on Google.
+Google makes it simple for business owners to claim /add their business to Google.
 Start by going to the link below and following their detailed instructions.
 Make sure to complete your business listing information as completely and accurately as possible for each location.
-Don’t forget use the local business address and phone number – it’s important to stay away from toll-free numbers.
+Don’t forget to use the local business address and phone number – it’s important to stay away from toll-free numbers.